 |Upload average||12 Mbps||18 Mbps|

 OpenVPN UDP is faster than TCP.
 As a matter of fact, sometimes it might show better speeds than IKEv2.
 That seems to be the case with PureVPN, at least for upload, which is nearly three times faster than it is with IPVanish.
-The download numbers are visibly down for IPVanish but the difference is not big in comparison to PureVPN.
+The download numbers are visibly down for IPVanish this time.

 |Download average||135 Mbps||122 Mbps|